Free Sample: Music for Multifamily Tours

 Then, when showing more of the community, think of music with a more sweeping tone.
 For example, the best music for real estate drone video showcasing the community would evoke thoughts of wide open spaces.

 What’s most important is to think about who you’re communicating with and what they want.
 For community amenities like the pool, spa or gym, more of an uptempo vibe would work if the target audience is looking for a social scene.
-However, perhaps a more zen track would be better if the audience is craving an oasis from their busy, day-to-day lives.
+However, perhaps a more relaxing track would be better if the audience is craving an oasis from their busy, day-to-day lives.

 Royalty Free Music for Real Estate Videos